RyGoy/MyServicesSetup/README.md

   - Orange Gateway = 192.168.22.1 (if being deployed)
   - MANAGEMENT NETWORK = 192.168.88.111

-The above [scheme](https://www.thefreedictionary.com/Scheme) can be built however suits you needs but this is what we will refrence in this document.
+The above [scheme](https://www.thefreedictionary.com/Scheme) can be built however suits you needs but this is what we will reference in this document.

 ![Topology](https://user-images.githubusercontent.com/94795740/176284647-6f5bf09d-f837-4e46-9b8a-f7795a1003ad.jpg)